Google Science Fair: 2014 Winners

 The 2014 Google Science Fair started accepting entries on February 12, 2014, and the entries closed on May 13, 2014.
 And the results for the local, regional and Science in Action award nominees were declared.
 The Grand Prize was won by three girls from Ireland, Ciara Judge (16), Emer Hickey (16) and Sophie Healy-Thow (17).
-They were the first group winners of the competition and the youngest winners to date (they also won the 15-16 age category prize).
+They were the first group winners of the competition and the youngest winners to date (they also won the 15–16 age category prize).
 Their project was entitled 'Combating the Global Food Crisis: Diazotroph Bacteria as a Cereal Crop Growth Promoter.'

-The 13-14 age category was won by Mihir Garimella (14) from Pittsburgh, Pennsylvania with a project titled 'Fruit-fly Inspired Robots.'
-Hayley Todesco (17) of Canada won the 17-18 age category with her project titled 'Cleaning up Oil Sands Waste.'
+The 13–14 age category was won by Mihir Garimella (14) from Pittsburgh, Pennsylvania with a project titled 'Fruit-fly Inspired Robots.'
+Hayley Todesco (17) of Canada won the 17–18 age category with her project titled 'Cleaning up Oil Sands Waste.'

 Along with the overall prizes for each category, a number of special awards were also announced.
 Kenneth Shinozuka (15) was declared as the Science In Action Award winner in recognition of the practical potential of his project 'Wearable Sensors for Aging Society.'
 Arsh Shah Dilbagi (16) from India won the Voter's Choice Award for creating an augmentative and alternative communication (AAC) device that converts breath into words, enabling mute people to speak.
+Local Award winners included Shannon Tan (18), who won the award in Singapore for his research on using treated materials from crustacean shells to purify wastewater from heavy industries.

 2015 Winners

 The 2015 Google Science Fair closed for entries on May 18, 2015, with regional finalists announced in London on July 7, 2015.
 These included Lauren McKenzie (14) who built an automatic soil watering system, Shadab Karnachi (14) who designed a low-cost gaming device for people with visual impairments, Nishanth Kumar (16) who designed a low-cost 'hands-free' mouse for use by people with developmental disabilities, and Peter He (14) who developed an innovative wireless virtual reality system.

+The global finalists representing 10 countries were announced on August 4, 2015, and were as follows: